-With so much uncertainty in my life lately, I figured this would be the perfect time to write this post.
+With so much uncertainty in my life lately, I figured this would be the perfect time to write a post about what I’m leaning in my twenties.
 The past four months alone have been a never-ending rollercoaster.
 I started to feel a shift at the beginning of the year and I wasn’t quite sure why with everything that was going on.
 The truth is, I’m still not exactly sure.

 I’ve been taking some time to do some self-reflection.
 Although I’m unable to pinpoint the exact reason for my smug behavior I do know that I am maturing.
 Maybe it comes with age.
 Or maybe it’s the sporadic series of unfortunate events.
 Whatever it is, it’s taught me a few life lessons.

 I Am Enough

 I used to put so much pressure on myself to have everything all figured out all the time.
 And when I didn’t have it all figured out at the end of the day I felt like I wasn’t enough.
 One day I realized that that’s exactly what everyone else was doing.
 Everyone, at one point or another, feels the same way.
 It’s human.
 That’s when I realized that I needed to stop wasting my time and energy creating a pitch-perfect world for those around me.
 I let go of the pressure and I learned to love myself for who I am.